KlickyMao/emqx-enterprise-docs-en/backends.rst

 .. code-block:: properties

-    ## After a client is connected to the EMQ X server, it excutes a CQL command(multiple command also supported):
+    ## After a client is connected to the EMQ X server, it executes a CQL command(multiple command also supported):
     backend.cassa.hook.client.connected.3 = {"action": {"cql": ["insert into conn(clientid) values(${clientid})"]}, "pool": "pool1"}

 Initializing Cassandra